UniKerogen/TempleECE3712/Assignment 1/ReadME.md

 If there is any question, feel free to submit an issue in the **_issue tab_** with a title starting with _Project 1_.

+If you have any questions, please refer to issue tab (Open and Closed) before you submit a new issue.

 **Project 1 Theory 1** is not working as expected due to calculation error.
 The user input function section can still work.

 **Project 1 Theory 2** has the proper setup.
 However, the calculation is not not working.